 Perfect for Royal Icing, these Soft No-Spread Sugar Cookies are easy to roll out, and relatively mess free!
 They pack that buttery, vanilla flavor, and once decorated, remain soft for days.

 Decorating with Royal Icing can be complicated and stressful without the right recipes, tools, and tips for success.
 This recipe for Soft No-Spread Sugar Cookies starts you off on the right foot and is the first part of a 3 part series for Royal Iced Sugar Cookies!
+Get my recipe for Soft Royal Icing and then head to my post on Royal Icing Consistencies for help flooding your cookies with ease!

 My childhood was spent baking cookies EVERY Sunday!
 I vaguely remember a Sugar Cookie phase.
 My mom had this big wooden box full of recipe cards.
 (You know, before the days of Pinterest and Google!)
 And the recipe that created the base for these perfect cookies was always the one I came back to – even after venturing outside the recipe box!
 I’ve yet to find a sugar cookie recipe that I like better.
 Luckily for me, our family has a great arsenal of passed down recipes!
 And I intend to share them all with you.
 These Soft No-Spread Sugar Cookies are nearly identical to my Soft Roll Out Sugar Cookies.
 Just a small tweak to the recipe and a few extra steps after baking make them PERFECT for Royal Icing!